 In the Nausicaä manga (1982-1994), which expands the narrative beyond the timeframe of the film, Miyazaki’s worldbuilding is more detailed, the socio-political intrigues of the warring kingdoms—the Tolmekians and Pejites—more plausible in their motivations.
 Nausicaä’s exploration of the Toxic Jungle is shown across numerous episodes, compared with only two sequences in the film.
 The manga communicates natural history and deep time more convincingly.
 Landscapes, human settlements, and aeronautical retro-tech are rendered in vivid detail across 1,100 pages of manga, a truly immersive sekaikan.

-The Valley of the Winds is depicted as a resilient community avant la letter.
+The Valley of the Wind is depicted as a resilient community avant la letter.
 Its inhabitants practice permaculture, they sparingly extract water from the deep, clean springs beneath the Toxic Jungle, and they harness the wind for mechanical purposes.
 Other kingdoms battle for power and treat the Toxic Jungle as an enemy that must be vanquished.
 Their kings and queens are autocrats who resort to violence to protect their own self interests and increase their territories, based on a narrow view of what the future may hold.
 They risk destroying the earth with their selfish insularity and short-sightedness, what we might refer to today as extreme nationalism and the politics of isolationism.

 Nausicaä, however, has studied the Toxic Jungle and understands its restorative potential.
 She brings various species of toxic flora to a secret lab in the Valley of the Winds and discovers that she can grow non-toxic versions of the same plant species.
 She realizes that the world’s supply of groundwater has been filtered through the subsoils of the Toxic Jungle, becoming clean and potable in the process.
 The only hope for humanity’s survival is peaceful coexistence, working in partnership to protect the Toxic Jungle so that it might slowly detoxify and continue to purify the groundwater.